firebolt-db/firebolt-db.github.io/docs/sql-reference/functions-reference/semi-structured-functions/array-functions.md

 The function can receive one or more arrays as its arguments.
 If more than one array is provided the following conditions should be met:

-1. The number of arguments of the Lambda function must be equal to the number of arrays provided.
+* The number of arguments of the Lambda function must be equal to the number of arrays provided.
 If the condition isn't met - the query will not run and an error will be returned.

-2. All the provided arrays should be of the same length.
+* All the provided arrays should be of the same length.
 If the condition isn't met a runtime error will occur.

 When multiple arrays are provided to the function, the function will evaluate the current elements from each array as its parameter.
 All of the elements at that index position must evaluate to true (or `1)` for this index to be included in the results.
 The elements that are returned are\_ taken only from the first array provided.\_

-**Syntax**
+### Syntax
+{: .no_toc}

 ```sql
 FILTER(<func>, <arr> [, ...n] )